 Posted by Willy Franzen on August 22, 2010.
-Positions below updated every five minutes.
+Jobs updated daily.

 Yesterday, we talked about a non-profit that helps people work towards personal financial responsibility.
 Today, we’re going to look at an organization that helps our country do it as a group.
 Imagine that you are at a restaurant.
 It’s pretty expensive, but you’ve got some money, so you’re going to have a nice dinner.
 But there’s a twist.
 Instead of paying for your dinner, you have to pay for the people who sat at your table before you; and the people who sit down next will have to pay for yours.
 That foie gras is looking good now, isn’t it?
 This is how the federal government works.
 They don’t worry about what they can afford now—they just let someone else pay the bill in the future.
 If the Congressional Budget Office’s latest predictions are any indication, those of us who are in our 20s are going to get stuck with a pretty hefty tab.
 It’s the biggest problem facing our generation, yet very few people talk about it.
 We’re going to be the group that gets screwed—the one that has to pay the tab for the people before us while also paying for our own tab.
 Just you wait.
 Not only will we be the generation that stumbles into the “real world” due to a terrible recession, but we’ll also be the one that actually pays for everyone else’s extravagance.
 Luckily, there are organizations like Taxpayers for Common Sense that aim to reign in the federal government’s wasteful spending.
 They are a Washington, DC based “non-partisan budget watchdog serving as an independent voice for American taxpayers.”